rwl/angular2-authentication-sample/Readme.md

-# Angular 2: Authentication sample.
+# Angular 2: Authentication sample (Dart version).

 This sample shows how to create an angular 2 app that:
 * Has **lots of different routes**